 The last rule is play at your own risk.
 This is a friendly game but it’s still possible to get hurt.
+Floor hockey involves fast action and wood hockey sticks.
 By playing you agree to assume all the risks, known and unknown, regardless of the cause, associated directly or indirectly with this game.
-By playing you release the Community Center, the City, anybody associated with it and me (Mark) and The Floor Hockey Group from any responsibility for injuries regardless of the cause.
-I wear shin guards and I recommend them.
+By playing you agree to indemnify, hold harmless and release the Samuel Pannell Community Center, the City, anybody associated with it, me (Mark) and The Floor Hockey Group from any responsibility, claim, or action for injuries or damages, regardless of the cause, to the fullest extent permitted by California law.
+By playing you also agree to limit the amount of any such responsibility, claim, or action to no more than $100.00.
+I wear shin guards and gloves and I recommend them.
 You can get shin guards at any sporting goods store.

-Each week different people show up to play.
+Each week a different set of people shows up to play.
 There are some regulars who are there every week and that’s actually most of the players.
-We love new players!
+(We love new players!)
 We make new teams each week.
 We arrive, we warm up and socialize (at 7:00 ), we sometimes do introductions ( 7:10 ), we make teams and we play ( 7:15 ).
-We have a tradition about introductions and you’ll find out when you get there
+We have a tradition about introductions and you’ll find out when you get there 🙂

 Warming up not only gets you ready to play, it protects your body by reducing the chance of injury.
 Do whatever you normally do to warm up for an athletic event, whether it is stretch, run around, take some shots with the puck, or whatever.
 I strongly recommend that you warm up before you go into the game even on nights when you arrive late and especially when it is cold out.

 Is this a fair price?
+Yes it is!
 Compare it to other athletic leagues.
 Then consider this: